-Anti-Spam: Be sure to activate the Spam filter plugin called Anti-spam.
+Be sure to activate the Spam filter plugin called Anti-spam.
 Best to let software deal with the flood of garbage comments and links you will inevitably get.
 Many people use Akismet but the full version (that one that actually works) is a “paid” product for commercial websites.
 If you're looking for a more robust commenting system for your blog, check out Hyvortalk, a powerful comment management system that also takes care of spam comments.

 Photoshop is an amazing product.
 But it can take some time to put great graphics together thanks to the complexity of the software.
 This is especially true for newbies.
 If you plan on creating lots of images for social media then a large portion of your time will be spent on design.

 Use Canva to knock out images for Facebook, Pinterest, Instagram, Google and more in minutes.
 You can literally build a great-looking header for Facebook and in seconds convert it into a Twitter header, advertisement, Pinterest pin, YouTube header, featured image, and more.
 A huge time saver and one of the best tools for beginning bloggers.